Aftercare

 ➢ Wash the tattoo 2 times a day with a watered-down mild antibacterial soap from a dispenser (no bar soap).

-➢ After washing, apply a thin layer of ointment (Aquaphor) for the first 2-3 days.
+➢ After washing, apply a thin layer of Aquaphor for the first week.

 ➢ You may substitute Aquaphor for a thin layer of unscented lotion (Lubriderm or something similar).
 Make sure this lotion is NOT fast-healing.